kmshack/Android-ParallaxHeaderViewPager/README.md

 Android-ParallaxHeaderViewPager
 ===============================

-NewsStand Application for Android's view of play, such as a pager function that implements the example code.
+NewsStand Application for Android's view of play, such as a pager function that implements the code.